harel-coffee/UMODL-auto/README.md

 # A Non-Parametric-Bayesian-Approach-for-Uplift-Discretization-and-Feature-Selection

-This repository contains the code of the paper entitled : A Non-Parametric Bayesian Approach for Uplift Discretization and Feature Selection accepted for presentation in ECML/PKDD 2022.
+This repository contains the code of the paper entitled : 'A Non-Parametric Bayesian Approach for Uplift Discretization and Feature Selection' accepted for presentation in ECML/PKDD 2022.

 ## UMODL Search algorithm CODE
 Greedy Search algorithm for UMODL criterion